zzzprojects/docs/eval-expression.net/pages/getting-started/overview.md

 In this **Getting Started** section, you learned the basics of what an expression evaluator is and how to use it.

-For developers who want to learn more about the **C# Eval Expression** library—or for those who already understand the basics—we highly recommend reading and completing all of the following **Getting Started** sections:
+For developers who want to learn more about the **C# Eval Expression** library, or for those who already understand the basics, we highly recommend reading and completing all of the following **Getting Started** sections:

 * [My First Evaluation](/my-first-evaluation)
 * [My First Compilation](/my-first-compilation)